PoliticalGraveyard.com

 Swaine, Howard R. — of Marquette, Marquette County, Mich.
 Mayor of Marquette, Mich., 1977.
 Still living as of 1981.

-Swainson, John A. C. — of Port Huron, St. Clair County, Mich.
+Swainson, John Adam Carl (1904-1997) — also known as John A. C. Swainson — of Port Huron, St. Clair County, Mich.
+Born June 19, 1904.
 Democrat.
-Presidential Elector for Michigan, 1964; alternate delegate to Democratic National Convention from Michigan, 1972.
-Presumed deceased.
+Candidate for Presidential Elector for Michigan; alternate delegate to Democratic National Convention from Michigan, 1972.
+Died June 29, 1997 (age 93 years, 10 days).
 Burial location unknown.

 Relatives: Father of John Burley Swainson.

-Swainson, John Burley (1925-1994) — also known as John B. Swainson — of Plymouth, Wayne County, Mich.; Detroit, Wayne County, Mich.; Manchester, Washtenaw County, Mich.
+John B. Swainson Swainson, John Burley (1925-1994) — also known as John B. Swainson — of Plymouth, Wayne County, Mich.; Detroit, Wayne County, Mich.; Manchester, Washtenaw County, Mich.
 Born in Windsor, Ontario, July 31, 1925.
-Son of John A. C. Swainson.
 Democrat.
 Served in the U.S. Army during World War II; lawyer; member of Michigan state senate 18th District, 1955-58; Lieutenant Governor of Michigan, 1959-60; Governor of Michigan, 1961-62; defeated, 1962; member of Democratic National Committee from Michigan, 1963; circuit judge in Michigan 3rd Circuit, 1965-70; justice of Michigan state supreme court, 1971-75; resigned 1975.
 Member, American Legion; Veterans of Foreign Wars; Disabled American Veterans; Delta Theta Phi; Amvets; Purple Heart; Lions; Elks.
 Lost both legs in a land mine explosion on November 15, 1944, near Metz, Alsace-Lorraine, during World War II.
 Charged in 1975 with accepting a bribe; found not guilty, but convicted of perjury over his testimony to the grand jury.
 Died, of a heart attack, in Manchester, Washtenaw County, Mich., May 13, 1994 (age 68 years, 286 days).
 Interment at Oak Grove Cemetery, Manchester, Mich.

 Cross-reference: Zolton A. Ferency